 Open Diary used fixed templates.
 While I knew that the substance of the writing was paramount, I wanted more style on the screen.
 That’s when I moved my writing to Blogger (still owned by Pyra Labs at that time) and adopted the title “intueri: to contemplate”.
 That would remain the name of my blog for six to seven years.
 I dropped my nom de plume and started using my first name.
 No one could figure out who I am with just my first name, right?
 And even if they do, who’s gonna care?

 I wrote about my experiences in medical school… and then about my experiences in residency.
 My blog moved off of Blogger and I bought my own domain.
 I used MovableType for a few years.
 I then tried WordPress and have used it since.
 I read Instapundit and he posted an e-mail I sent to him.
 Ezra Klein, before he became Ezra Klein, called me “one of the web’s most graceful prose stylists“.
-I hosted Grand Rounds a few times.2 I started meeting people who read my writing online.
+I hosted Grand Rounds a few times.[2.
+If you know what Grand Rounds is, that shows your blogging age.]
+I started meeting people who read my writing online.
 The internet was a dynamic and exciting place.

 I started feeling ambivalent about writing online.
 I closed down comments because anonymous people left statements like, “ALL PSYCHIATRISTS SHOULD DIE” and “YOU’RE A PSYCHIATRIST, YOU KILL CHILDREN”.
 A physician who wrote a blog under a pseudonym was revealed in court.
 I worried that my writing wasn’t fictitious enough, that maybe my stories weren’t purely coincidental.
 My mind generated catastrophes: Someone might read a story and think I was talking about them!
 They would sue me and I would lose my license!
 Other doctors would judge me!
 I would never recover!
 Even if I did, one of those commenters who hate psychiatrists would then kill me!